austinrovge/austinrovge.com/README.md

 $ service nginx restart
 ```

+This would ideally be fixed by the time I am done with this site.

+# Testing
 ### Starting a Local Server
-You can start a local test server for routing by typing in
+You can start a local test server to view development pages.
+This is done by using the following command.

 ``` bash
 $ yarn run local
 ```

-This will start an `http-server` so the webpage can be accessed from `localhost:8080`.
+This will start an `http-server` so the web page can be accessed from `localhost:8080`.

-This is primarily done to test routing, though it does not work on refreshes.
-There is probably a way to do this in React.
+This is primarily done to test site layout, refreshing does not work.

-TODO: FIND A WAY TO DO THIS IN REACT